Join me backstage at Vulkan Arena for a talk with Norwegian singer Chris Holsten.

-Walking into a backstage area is never easy.
-It’s difficult moving around between randomly placed chairs, tables, technical equipment, food, waterbottles, clothes and outfits.
-There’s also a lot of people there, working like crazy to get everything ready in time for the concert.
+[dropcap]W[/dropcap]alking into a backstage area is never easy.
+It’s difficult moving around between randomly placed chairs, tables, technical equipment, food, water bottles, clothes, and outfits.
+There are also a lot of people there, working like crazy to get everything ready in time for the concert.

 Somewhere in this fascinating chaos, you will eventually meet a person responsible for promotion and marketing.
-He or she is handling music bloggers, journalists and photographers, and organizing the interviews with the artists.
-In my experience, they can be very formal, or rather like Øyvind Rones, a friendly guy who I met me behind the stage. Øyvind, who works for Warner Music Norway, was smiling, cool and laid-back.
+He or she is handling music bloggers, journalists, and photographers, and organizes the interviews with the artists.
+In my experience, they can be very formal, or rather like Øyvind Rones, a friendly guy who I met behind the stage. Øyvind, who works for Warner Music Norway, was smiling, cool, and laid-back.

 …ignoring Mugisho would be impossible

-At this time, I was getting myself ready for a meeting with Oslo based artists Chis Holsten and Mugisho.
+At this time, I was getting myself ready for a meeting with Oslo-based artists Chis Holsten and Mugisho.
 Standing in the midst of the friendly chaos I described earlier, Mugisho jumped in front of me, literally out of nowhere.
 He shook my hand and introduced himself in an enthusiastic manner.
-Whith his level of positive energy, ignoring Mugisho would be impossible in any situation.
+With his level of positive energy, ignoring Mugisho would be impossible in any situation.

 Then, Chis Holsten appeared, also greeting me.
 I remember thinking, he looks exactly like he does in his music videos.
 I say that as a compliment.
 He had the same artistic energy that I see when he performs.
-It’s like he’s never off duty, and like he’s constantly committed to his music.
 If such an impression is correct, it’s no wonder why Chris has many fans.

 -She dances the lyrics.

--With Layers, Chris continued, we didn’t want to tell a story like we did in Here We Go Again, which resembles an action movie.
+-With Layers, Chris continued, we didn’t want to tell a story as we did in Here We Go Again, which resembles an action movie.
 Director Christian Bastiansen directed both videos.

 …more American than Norwegian.

-A similar style of directing can be seen in Dusk Till Dawn, an equally acton filled video released earlier this month, featuring Zayn and Sia.
+A similar style of directing can be seen in Dusk Till Dawn, an equally action-filled video released earlier this month, featuring Zayn and Sia.
 Yes, director Christian Bastiansen is on top of his game.

 -Christian did a great job making Oslo look like an American city, Chris explained. -He had to find the right angles, being careful not to include any signs or letters, anything that could reveal that the action took place in Norway, not in the US.
 Check out the video here: